jellebecude/getting-started-scan/README.md

 - **Note:** Most tools used are supported on Windows, MacOS and Linux, although this documentation continues using Docker Desktop on Windows, with  WSL2 as backend.
 Because of WSL and running Bash on Windows, the experience should be close on MacOS and Linux.
 The WSL distribution for Ubuntu 20.04 will be our Linux user environment and can be downloaded from the Microsoft Store.

 ## 1.2.
-GitLab & Visual Studio Code
+GitLab and Visual Studio Code

 The Joint Cyber Range utilizes the GitLab free tier for its code archive and CI pipeline.
 Whereas, VS Code is our IDE of choice.
 It is open source and offers a big catalogue of extensions.
 Git source control is natively integrated, for you to manage version control straight from within the IDE.
 Download and install it for [your system](https://code.visualstudio.com/download).
 Next you need to setup access to the code repository in GitLab.